-My book, Hegel on Second Nature in Ethical Life (Cambridge University Press, 2017) concerns habit and reflection in Hegel’s practical philosophy.
+My book, Hegel on Second Nature in Ethical Life (Cambridge University Press, 2017) presents a notion of habit that explains why it occupies a central place in Hegel’s practical philosophy and how it can coexist with reflection at various levels, ranging from cultural participation, social criticism, to philosophical comprehension.
 The author-meets-critics session from the Eastern APA in January 2019, with responses by Dean Moyar and Mark Alznauer, is published in the SGIR Review.

 “Hegel’s Real Habits,” European Journal of Philosophy 27:4 (December 2019), 882 – 897, Early View: 10.1111/ejop.12451. [pdf]

 “Human Beings as Ends-In-Themselves in Hegel’s Philosophy of History,” Review of Metaphysics 73 (December 2019), 227 – 254. [pdf]

 “Hegel on Passion in History,” International Yearbook of German Idealism: Psychology, ed.
 Dina Emundts and Sally Sedgwick, 15 (December 2019), 143 – 166. [pdf]